nerthul11/HOG_Randomizer/ReadMe.md

 A Randomizer add-on for Hall of Gods statues.

+## Description

-This will randomize four locations for each HoG Boss:
+This will randomize four locations for each HoG Boss and their effects:
 - Unlock --> An item is granted when defeating a boss in the overworld.
 - Attuned --> An item is granted when defeating the Attuned version.
 - Ascended --> An item is granted when defeating the Ascended version.
 - Radiant --> An item is granted when defeating the Radiant version.

-Likewise, there will be new items affecting these locations:
+Likewise, there will be two new item classes affecting these locations:
-- Unlock --> Instead of unlocking when a boss is defeated, the "X Unlock" item will be required.
+- Statue Unlock --> Instead of unlocking when a boss is defeated, the "Statue_Unlock-{BOSS_NAME}" item will be required.
-- Bronze mark --> Instead of being obtained when defeating an attuned boss, the "X Bronze" item will be required.
-- Silver mark --> Instead of being obtained when defeating an ascended boss, the "X Silver" item will be required.
-- Gold mark --> Instead of being obtained when defeating a radiant boss, the "X Gold" item will be required.
+- Statue Mark --> Each item will improve the Statue_Mark for each boss by 1, meaning you'll get the Attuned, Ascended and Radiant marks in progressive order.
+Three copies of this item will be present for each boss, each of them representing one of the boss tiers.

-These are progressive (meaning that you first unlock a boss, then obtain each mark in Bronze/Silver/Gold order), and the requirements for the Void Idol will be defined by these locations instead of requiring the actual defeat of each boss.
+Requirements for the Void Idol will be defined by these locations instead of requiring the actual defeat of each boss.

 All this should add a whopping total of 176 new items and locations to the Randomization pool!